Israeli Women Composers & Performers Forum: The activities that led to the establishment of the Forum

-Several events have led to the foundation of the Israeli Women Composers Forum.
+Several events led to the foundation of the Israeli Women Composers Forum.
 Among them: the creation of a group of several active women composers, initiated by composer Hagar Kadima, a mutual production of the first women composer concert, “Patches” and the first professional gathering of women composers in Israel on July 7, 2000.

 Twenty five composers attended the important meeting, in which it was unanimously decided to establish a foundation of Israeli women composers.
 As the chairwoman of the foundation the composers chose Hagar Kadima- the first Israeli woman composer receiving a PhD in composition (1988, UCSB- University of California in Santa Barbara).
 “Patches”, the first concert in Israel dedicated entirely to music composed by women took place at the Tel Aviv Museum of Art in August 2000.
 At the same month, The Israeli Women Composers Forum became a foundation in Israel.